MuhummadOvais/throw-in-git/README.md

 - Platform: Webots
 - Flat arena with physics enabled
-- Cardboard box as target object
+- A RoboCup ball as the target object

 ---

 ## Devices Used

 - Rotational Motors:
-  - yaw motor
+  - Shoulder motor
-  - pitch motor
+  - Elbow motor
-  - roll motor
+  - Wrist motor

-- Vacuum Gripper:
+- Gripper:
-  - Used for attaching and releasing the object
+  - Used for grabbing and releasing the object (RoboCup ball)

 ---